pingcap/docs/tidb-cloud/manage-user-access.md

 ### Project roles

-At the project level, there are three types of roles, in which `Project Owner` can invite members and grant project roles to members.
+At the project level, TiDB Cloud defines three roles, in which `Project Owner` can invite members and grant project roles to members.

 > **Note:**
 >